bceverly/sysmanage/FEATURES-TODO.md

     sends linearly with the number of
     registered agents.

-2. User Management - Ability to manage add/edit/delete users and groups on the agent hosts.

-3. We need a MFA mechanism using an authenticator app on someone's mobile device as well as the ability to send a code via email to their registered email address.
+2. We need a MFA mechanism using an authenticator app on someone's mobile device as well as the ability to send a code via email to their registered email address.

-4. Have the agent and the server log their messages to the operating system appropriate location but fall back to the local logs dir-
+3. Have the agent and the server log their messages to the operating system appropriate location but fall back to the local logs dir-